How To Make Apple Pie With Graham Cracker Crust

 Spray a pie plate with non-stick baking spray, then press the crumbs into the pie pan and freeze it for a few minutes.

 Brush the bottom of the pie with egg white - insurance that the apples won't seep through to the bottom crust.
-Baked crust happens in just about 12 minutes.

 4. Make the apple filling in a large skillet on medium heat, this gives their cooking a head start before you bake the whole pie.